kivikakk/kivikakk/README.md

-## Notice

-The source root this page is at <https://hrzn.ee/kivikakk>, and the links below are directed to that instance.
-Mirrors of these repositories are also present on GitHub.

-## Supported
+## Welcome

+Hi there!
+Welcome to [my forge](https://hrzn.ee/kivikakk), or its [mirror on GitHub](https://github.com/kivikakk).
+Source repositories are available here, with collaboration mirrors of popular repos also available on GitHub.

 ### Gateware